 Alexandra Bishop isn't the sort of person to need rescuing, so what, Julia wonders, could have her so agitated as to request it?
 Or perhaps the troubles are nothing more than the usual sorts of dramas that dear Alex is wont to find herself embroiled in.
 But then, Alex's boy troubles would be ever so much more distracting than that miserable Geoff Grantham's takes of shooting zebras or wildebeest or whatever it was he was droning on about.

-Alex throws some things into an overnight bag, and her favourite handbag [see equipment list] and has Jones call her a cab to take her to Cardiff Central Rail Station at once.
+Julia throws some things into an overnight bag, and her favourite handbag [see equipment list] and has Jones call her a cab to take her to Cardiff Central Rail Station at once.

-Julia wires Alex to pick her up from Paddington, and is on the next express train to London.
+She wires Alex to pick her up from Paddington, and is on the next express train to London.

 [Q: What sort of person is Alex?